 - On Complete: "Completion" is sent when the submission is reviewed and/or scored.

 On Submit is appropriate in situations when your organization is driving learners to the completion of a program by a specific due date and when the final score for the submissions should not affect the completion status.
 The LMS will consider the work complete as soon as the submission is made.
 Any follow-up on a submission that does not meet performance standards can be handled by assigning a remediation program later.
 On Submit prevents reviewing and scoring from becoming a bottleneck for the learner's forward progress.

 On Complete is appropriate when the review and scoring process is required.
 This may be true for onboarding programs that should not be marked complete until the submission is reviewed and scored.

-Whenever CT Readiness computes a score, that score is passed back to the LMS.
+Whenever CT Readiness computes an overall score, that score is passed back to the LMS once all relevant activities have been scored.
 The LMS may be configured separately to determine if a score results in "pass" or "fail" or is simply used for reporting purposes.

 Obtaining the xAPI Export File or Launch Link